daitel/framework/demos/README.md

 Daitel PHP Framework
 ===========================

-This is demonstration programs of [framework](https://github.com/daitel/framework).
+This is demonstration apps of [framework](https://github.com/daitel/framework).